-MagicJack Go is the latest from the VoIP Provider VocalTec’s stable of radical solutions for low cost voice over internet protocol (VoIP).
+MagicJack Go has now been out for several years and is from the VoIP Provider VocalTec who is famous for many low cost VoIP devices released over the past 10 years.
 With the roaring success of its previous devices – first generation magicJack (Desktop Only), magic Jack+ (Direct Connect RJ45 to Router), and magic Jack Plus 2014 (Enhanced Direct Connect To Router) – the company has an already developed and established fan-base and technical expertise in cloud-based communications.

 Having a single number to connect landlines and smartphones, facilitating computer-less calling, superior sound quality and an alternative to hefty monthly phone bills have featured prominently among the success stories of MagicJack.
 Just when we thought the premier service had reached its capacity, the company surprises us with a product which further broadens the value outreach for its customers, while retaining the best features of its predecessors.